AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 ### Selecting in the graph

-When you open the program, the first thing you will see is a graph containing a single *input* node, with no nodes open.
+When you open the program the first thing you will see is a graph containing a single *input* node, with no nodes open.
 You can select a node in the graph by clicking on it, or by dragging a box which intersects the node.
 A selected node will be tinted blue.